KeyteqLabs/exceed-static/README.md

 Exceed Static
 =============

-Static front end for Exceed which uses Bootstrap from the ground up, and has alot cleaner and D.R.Y markup.
+Static front end for Exceed which is responsive, uses Bootstrap from the ground up and has alot cleaner and D.R.Y markup.
+Rigorously tested in modern browsers, IE8 and on the iPad.

 View separate elements